buzkall/filament-issues/README.md

 ### 6. Trigger loading while waiting for something in afterStateUpdated

-I've copied a macro I'm using in another project, which opens a modal with a select.
+I've pasted in this project a macro I'm using in another project, which opens a modal with a select.
-That selection trigger some queries in the afterStateUpdated and populates two hidden fields.
+That selection triggers some queries in the afterStateUpdated and populates two hidden fields.
 I've simulated it here with a sleep

 How can I show a loading indicator while the queries are happening?